This quick guide and video will show you how to print address labels from Excel, in less than 5 minutes.

 - Select ‘Zip Code’

-Once you’ve setup your first Label, then select ‘Update Labels’.
-This will update all your other Labels so that they match the same format as your first Label.
+Once you’ve setup your first, new Label, then select ‘Update Labels’.
+This will select labels and update all your other Labels so that they match fields and the same format as your first Label.

 Finish & Merge